wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/6-limits.md

 > Service protection limits cannot be increased.

 > [!NOTE]
-> For further information see <<https://docs.microsoft.com/powerapps/developer/common-data-service/api-limits> >
+> For more information, see <<https://docs.microsoft.com/powerapps/developer/common-data-service/api-limits> >

 ## Retry policies and patterns

 Custom logic using the APIs should handle retries.
 When a service protection API limit error occurs, it will provide a value indicating the duration before any new requests from the user can be processed.

-The Web API returns a 429 error if rhe limit is reached.
+The Web API returns a 429 error if the limit is reached.
 The response will include a Retry-After with number of seconds.
 With the Organization Service, a TimeSpan value is returned in the OrganizationServiceFault.ErrorDetails collection with the key Retry-After.

 > [!NOTE]
 > Care should be taken to not make it worse by over retrying.